Locko2901/BetterChatBot/README.md

 To get your OpenAI API Key you can follow the steps below:

 * Visit [OpenAI's official platform website](https://platform.openai.com/api-keys) and create an account if you don't have one or log in to your OpenAI account using your email address and password or through Google/Microsoft accounts.
-* Navigate the tab that says "API keys".
+* Navigate to the tab that says "API keys".
 * Click on "Create New Secret Key" to generate a new API key.
 * Ensure to save the API key immediately as you won't be able to reopen the window once it closes.
 * New users receive $5 worth of credit for free, which expires after three months.